lezcano/expRNN/README.md

 # ExpRNN: Cheap Orthogonal Constraints

+Code and Experiments of the papers:

+"Trivializations for Gradient-Based Optimization on Manifolds"

-Code and Experiments of the paper "[Cheap Orthogonal Constraints in Neural Networks: A Simple Parametrization of the Orthogonal and Unitary Group][arxiv]"
+"[Cheap Orthogonal Constraints in Neural Networks: A Simple Parametrization of the Orthogonal and Unitary Group][arxivcheap]"

 ## Start putting orthogonal constraints in your code

 ### Exponential RNN (`expRNN`)

-Just copy the main files into your code and use the class `ExpRNN` included in the file `exprnn.py`.
+Just copy the main files into your code and use the class `OrthogonalRNN` included in the file `orthogonal.py`.

 ### Orthogonal constraints

+We implement a class `Orthogonal` in the file `orthogonal.py` that can be used both as a static trivialization via the exponential map implementing "["expRNN"][arxivcheap]", or as a dynamic trivialization, implementing "dtriv" as in the paper "Trivializations for Gradient-Based Optimization on Manifolds".
+It can also be used as a static or a dynamic trivialization with other parametrizations, like the Cayley transform.
+We include this as an example in the experiments.

-We show how to implement orthogonal constraints for non-square linear layers.
-This is a generalisation of the framework presented in the paper.
-We show an example in `orthogonal_layer.py`.
-This could also be applied to other kinds of layers like CNNs, and as a helper for different kinds of decompositions in linear layers (QR, SVD, Polar, Schur...).
-To do this, just use the `Orthogonal` class included in the `exprnn.py` file.
+This layer could also be applied to other kinds of layers like CNNs, and as a helper for different kinds of decompositions in linear layers (QR, SVD, Polar, Schur...).
+To do this, just use the `Orthogonal` class included in the `orthogonal.py` file.

 ### Optimization step and general recommendations

 To optimize with orthogonal constraints we need two optimizers, one for the orthogonal parameters and one for the non orthogonal.
-We provide a convenience function called `get_parameters` that, given a model, it returns the orthogoanl (skew-symmetric in this case) and non orthogonal parameters (cf line 113 in `1_copying.py`).
+We provide a convenience function called `get_parameters` that, given a model, it returns the orthogoanl (skew-symmetric in this case) and non orthogonal parameters (cf line 137 in `1_copying.py`).
 In the conext of RNNs, we noticed empirically that having the lerning rate of the non-orthogonal parameters to be 10 times that of the orthogonal parameters yields the best performance.

-Finally, to execute the gradient step, we provide another convenience function called `orthogonal_step` which, given a model and the orthogonal optimizer, it performs a gradient step and updates the orthogonal matrix (cf. line 134 in `1_copying.py`).
-This function effectively implements the ideas in section 4.3 in the paper.
+Finally, we just have to use the second helper function `parametrization_trick` which effectively implements the idea described in "[Section 4.3][arxivcheap]" in a general way.
+To use it, just pass the model and the loss object after having computing the loss of your model.
+This function will return a modified loss object (cf. line 105 in `1_copying.py`).

 These are the only two things that are needed to perform optimization with orthogonal constraints in your neural network.

-## Commands to Reproduce the Experiments

-    python 1_copying.py -m exprnn --L 1000 --hidden_size 190 --init henaff --lr 2e-4 --lr_orth 2e-5
-    python 1_copying.py -m exprnn --L 2000 --hidden_size 190 --init henaff --lr 2e-4 --lr_orth 2e-5
-    python 2_mnist.py -m exprnn --init cayley --hidden_size 170 --lr 7e-4 --lr_orth 7e-5
-    python 2_mnist.py -m exprnn --init cayley --hidden_size 360 --lr 5e-4 --lr_orth 5e-5
-    python 2_mnist.py -m exprnn --init cayley --hidden_size 512 --lr 3e-4 --lr_orth 3e-5
-    python 2_mnist.py -m exprnn --init cayley --hidden_size 170 --lr 1e-3 --lr_orth 1e-4 --permute
-    python 2_mnist.py -m exprnn --init cayley --hidden_size 360 --lr 7e-4 --lr_orth 7e-5 --permute
-    python 2_mnist.py -m exprnn --init cayley --hidden_size 512 --lr 5e-4 --lr_orth 5e-5 --permute
-    python 3_timit.py -m exprnn --init henaff --hidden_size 224 --lr 1e-3 --lr_orth 1e-4
-    python 3_timit.py -m exprnn --init henaff --hidden_size 322 --lr 7e-4 --lr_orth 7e-5
-    python 3_timit.py -m exprnn --init henaff --hidden_size 425 --lr 7e-4 --lr_orth 7e-5
+## General manifold constraints
+The framework presented in the paper "Trivializations for Gradient-Based Optimization on Manifolds" allows to put orthogonal constraints in any given manifold through the use of dynamic parametrizations.
+In order to create your own, just follow the instructions detailed at the beginning of the class `Parametrization` in the file `parametrization.py`.

+All one has to do is to implement a class that inherits from it and implements the method `retraction`.
+In the Section E of the trivializations paper we describe many different types of trivializations on different manifolds.
+That can be a good place to start looking for ideas.

+We implemented a class that optimizes over the Stiefel manifold in `orthogonal.py` as an example.
+This is the class that we also use for the experiments.

 ## A note on the TIMIT experiment
 The TIMIT dataset is not open, but most universities and many other institutions have access to it.